 Bullying is the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
 It can happen face-to-face or through cyberspace , and comes in many different forms.

-We exist to equip young people, parents and professionals with the knowledge and skills to tackle bullying and its related safeguarding issues across the UK.
+We exist to equip young people, parents and professionals with practical strategies to prevent bullying and safeguard children across the UK.